TITLE 29

 80 Del.
 Laws, c.
 417, § 370 Del.
 Laws, c.
 186, § 1

-(d) The Office shall develop procedures for operating and administering the program established under subsection (c) of this section, including for the following:
+(d) The Office shall develop procedures for operating and administering the program established under subsection (c) of this section, including for all of the following:

 (1) Determining eligibility for the program.